kamilmazurek/hexagonal-architecture-template/README.md

 In result, this repository contains a template implementation of microservice with hexagonal architecture, written in Java with Spring Boot.
 It is consisted of:
-* Infrastructure package
+* Infrastructure
   * Adapters (web and persistence)
+  * Swagger, OpenAPI
-* Application package
+* Application
   * Ports
   * Use Cases
   * Domain
+* In-memory database H2

 Please note that (as it is just a template) it supports handling HTTP requests and communication with database, however, depending on the needs, it is open for further extensions (e.g. Other Client and Other Host presented in the image below).